 Mindfulness - Mindfulness is a practice that individuals and groups can do on a day-to-day basis.
-It can enable people to change the way they think and feel about their experiences, especially stressful experiences Numeracy Ninjas - a Key Stage 3 numeracy intervention designed to fill gaps in students' basic mental calculation strategies and also to empower them with the numeracy skills and fluency required to fully access GCSE Maths concepts when they move to Key Stage 4 study.
-Timetable Rock Stars - a carefully sequenced programme of daily times tables practice.
+It can enable people to change the way they think and feel about their experiences, especially stressful experiences Timetable Rock Stars - a carefully sequenced programme of daily times tables practice.
 Each week concentrates on a different times table, with a recommended consolidation week for rehearsing the tables that have recently been practised every third week or so.
 Phonics - a flexible synthetic phonics programme especially designed for all ages and needs and suitable for those whom need support to read and spell.
 Rapid Readers - systematic reading intervention programme, specifically designed for older students.
 BKSB programme of study - information derived from the BKSB diagnostic assessment provides an individual programme of study which enables students to 'close the gaps' in their literacy and numeracy targeted areas.
 Beat Dyslexia - a series to support learners struggling to read, write or spell.
 The comprehensive programme develops literacy skills by combining successful phonological approaches with the very best of conventional, multi-sensory and structured teaching methods.

 Accelerated Reader (AR) - a computer program that helps teachers and librarians manage and monitor children's independent reading practice.
 Renaissance Learning, the manufacturer of AR, claim that the program can produce an average of two years' reading age growth whilst promoting a culture of reading for pleasure.
 Our students will select a book at his or her own level and read it at their own pace.
 When finished, they will take a short quiz on the computer.
+Spelling Frame.
+A spelling intervention designed to support students in word pronunciation, syllables, reading words and sentence structure.
+This develops vocabulary, the use of and understanding of, to extend the spoken and written word.

-All of the above build's vocabulary skills, homing in on cultural capital development, something which our vulnerable learners have considerably missed out on in their early years.
+All of the above build vocabulary skills, homing in on cultural capital development, something which our vulnerable learners have considerably missed out on in their early years.
 Equipping students with knowledge and cultural capital development within vocabulary will support students in a number of areas to succeed in life.